svetogam/superpractica/README.md

 ## How to contribute

-To contribute modifications, see the [general contributing guide](https://codeberg.org/superpractica/wiki/wiki/Contributing-Guide) and the [game page](https://codeberg.org/superpractica/wiki/wiki/Godot-Game) on the wiki.
+To contribute modifications, see the [general contributing guide](https://codeberg.org/superpractica/wiki/wiki/Contributing-Guide) and the [game development page](https://codeberg.org/superpractica/wiki/wiki/Game-Development) on the wiki.

 To contribute funds, go to [Liberapay](https://liberapay.com/SuperPractica/) or [Patreon](https://www.patreon.com/superpractica).

-To discuss Super Practica outside of particular issues, visit the [development forum](https://codeberg.org/superpractica/discussion).
+To discuss Super Practica outside of particular issues, you can visit the [chat](https://superpractica.zulipchat.com/) or the [development forum](https://codeberg.org/superpractica/discussion).

 ## Copyright

-See [COPYRIGHT.md](COPYRIGHT.md) for copyright information.
+See [COPYRIGHT.md](COPYRIGHT.md) for copyright and license information.